-Budapest is among the prettiest cities in Europe and itโ€™s a market I know well having invested in real estate here for several years.
+Budapest is among the most exquisite cities in Europe and itโ€™s a market I know well, having invested in real estate here for several years.

 Ladislas Maurice sitting in front of Budapest parliament ready to explore the Budapest real estate market.